 Chapter 9.
 Dams and Their Discontents: Are the Benefits Worth the Costs?

-Chickamauga Dam on the Tennessee River
+Chickamauga Dam on the Tennessee River.

 Dams and aqueducts – the quintessential “hard path” technologies – are among the most useful, but also the most problematic, water-management tools.
 This chapter addresses the complex issues associated with these technologies, including questions such as these: